edsu/feediverse/README.md

 *feediverse* will read RSS/Atom feeds and send the messages as Mastodon posts.
-It's kind of the same thing as [feed2toot] but just one module that works with Python 3.
+Please use responsibly! *feediverse* is kind of the same thing as [feed2toot] but it's just one module that works with Python 3 ... and I was bored.

 ## Install